alexriss/SpmSpectroscopy.jl/README.md

 A julia library to analyze scanning tunneling and atomic force spectroscopy data.

 *Currently in early stages, with support for Nanonis spectroscopy files.
-So far, it is only tested for Bias and Z spectrocopy experiments.
+So far, it is only tested for Bias and Z spectroscopy experiments.
 Reading of other experiments and file formats will be implemented if needed.*

 ## Usage